jun311k/SparseTransformerArchitecture/README.md

-# Sparse Transformer Attention Masks for CIFAR-10
+# Sparse Transformer Attention Masks

+This project implements and visualizes sparse attention patterns for transformer models.
+Sparse attention patterns significantly reduce computational complexity and memory usage while maintaining the model's ability to capture both local and global dependencies.
+While CIFAR-10 (32x32 pixels = 1024 tokens) is used as an example, the implementation is general and can be applied to various sequence lengths and tasks.

 **한국어 버전은 [README_kr.md](README_kr.md)를 참고하세요.**

-This project implements and visualizes sparse attention patterns for CIFAR-10 image data (32x32 pixels = 1024 tokens).
-Sparse attention patterns significantly reduce computational complexity and memory usage while maintaining the model's ability to capture local and global dependencies.

 ## Scripts Overview